open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Setter is an argument in `Inject` that sets values into given fields.

-`Setter` allows a `HttpTextPropagator` to set propagated fields into a carrier.
+`Setter` allows a `TextPropagator` to set propagated fields into a carrier.

 One of the ways to implement it is `Setter` class with `Set` method as described below.